yphil-dev/Emulsion/README.md

 ![Emulators management](https://yphil.gitlab.io/images/emulsion-emulators-n64.png?cache=x)

-Emulsion is up-to-date on Linux emulators and the way they work (extensions + arguments) ; Smart, [DWIM](https://en.wikipedia.org/wiki/DWIM) & and hassle-free.
+Emulsion keeps up-to-date on platforms emulators and their extensions and arguments.

 > ⚠️ **Note**: Automatic emulator installation / selection is currently only available on Linux.
-On Windows and macOS, emulators must be installed manually.
+On BSD, macOS and Windows, emulators must be installed manually.
 No biggie, the result is the same anyway: setup and forget.

 #### Other OSes